 If a script-editor says “I think the script will work better if we strengthen the antagonist,” that may or may not be true.
-But, even if it’s right, it’s less useful than you might imagine.
+Even if it’s right, it’s less useful than you might imagine.
 What does “strengthen the antagonist” actually mean?
 Does it mean the writer should beef up the jeopardy in the action sequences?
 Does it mean the protagonist isn’t being challenged enough?
 Does it mean the script-editor prefers an antagonist with big muscles?

 There are other problems with opinion based note-giving.
 The reader’s gut feeling, that the script’s issues are related to the weakness of the antagonist, might throw the writer onto a false path.
 After all, they are expressing an opinion.
 But, opinions are always tainted by personal preferences.
 So, a script-reader who prefers strong female leads is always going to look for writers to create those kinds of roles.
 A script-editor who likes cinema to be action driven, may see an antagonist’s emotional journey as a distraction, rather than seeing the benefits.
 Ultimately, script-editors opinions really aren’t as useful as they believe they are.

 Actually, my experience of working with script-editors is that their instinct that something isn’t working is usually spot on.
 It’s only when they give opinions about what the problem is, that their input become less useful.